Categories

 Disclaimer: The information and prices listed in this tracker relate to the entry-level plans for each service and do not take into account any additional charges, fees, taxes or add-ons.
 The purpose of this guide is to simply address the lowest advertised price for live TV streaming.

-The table below provides a summary of the current subscription cost for each service and the various changes.
+The table below provides a summary of the launch price of each service, the various increases over time, and the current cost.
 Prices are rounded to the nearest $1.

 While the table above provides good insight into the various price increases, the graph below offers a visual look at the price rise trend over time.

-The situation was very similar in 2022 with price increases affecting all live TV streaming services other than Philo and YouTube TV.
-With 2023 almost done, we have seen a number of additional price increases.
-In the case of DirecTV Stream and Vidgo, two price increases in the same year.
+Price increases affected all live TV streaming services other than Philo and YouTube TV in 2022.
+The trend continued in 2023 with another round of price increases, and in the case of DirecTV Stream and Vidgo, two price increases in the same year.
+In 2024, more price increases rolled though and for most live TV streaming services.

 DirecTV Stream price increases

 At launch, AT&T was offering one of its best plans (Go Big) for just $35 per month – the same price as the lesser Live a little plan.
-However, it was only an introductory price with the Go Big package actually listed at $60 per month.
-In January of 2017, the move from $35 to $60 for Go Big took effect.
-Since then, price increases have become a common occurrence for subscribers.
+This was only an introductory price with the Go Big package listed at $60 a month.
+In January of 2017, the move from $35 to $60 for Go Big took effect and price increases have become a common occurrence ever since.

 AT&T TV/DirecTV Stream price increase history